nolanmccleary/Spectra/README.md

 1. More loss function options to support different attack objectives beyond simple gradient ascent.
 For example, a Carlini Wagner optimization mode.
 2. Smarter override logic in run_attacks.py such that you can bind overrides at the level of an individual attack or experiment.
 Right now they are applied across all experiments, which is kind of dumb.
+3. Add option to average across num_reps when sweeping for ideal hyperparameters such that outlier runs don't skew results.
+4. Randomized perturbation seeding such that more unique deltas are generated between any two runs.
+5. A smarter hyperparameter sweep algorithm.
-3. Add an option to generate an attack artifact that stores all calculated delta tensors.
+6. Add an option to generate an attack artifact that stores all calculated delta tensors.
 Useful for training some sort of attack network in the future.
 This would be a really cool project and nobody has done it yet as far as I know.

 I might get around to implementing some of these at some point, but at the moment I'm kinda sick of working on this thing, and I have a way more exciting project on the radar that I really wanna get started with.